breakthatbass/eggnog/README.md

 # eggnog 🎄
-`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs and submit your answers through the command line for Linux and Mac OS.
+`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs, puzzle directions, and submit your answers through all in the terminal.
 #
 <img src="eggnog.gif" height="200" alt="Clark Griswold">

 #

-`eggnog` creates a local cache in the `$HOME` directory called `.eggnog`.

 ## Installation
 ```